zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 First, consider the case when $T = T_1$.
-We can immediately apply the orthonormalization relation to obtain
+We can immediately apply the orthonormalization relation (Eqn.
+4.6) to obtain

 $$ \tag{4.15}
 \begin{aligned}